 Once you’ve decided on the type of loan you want to take out, then start searching for a broker who specialises in them.

-Find brokers who specialise in those types of loans
+Find credit brokers who specialise in this type of loan product

 You can find lots of brokers offering the type of loan you want to take out online with a simple search – like “payday loan broker”.

 When we wrote this article, CashLady, a Financial Conduct Authority-approved broker, appears at number 1 on Google listings when people search for “payday loan broker”.

 That’s because we’ve been around for a long time, we have very high customer satisfaction ratings, and our website is full of useful information for people looking to borrow money from short-term finance and payday loan providers.